openPMD/openPMD-api/docs/source/backends/hdf5.rst

 Although we choose the default to be non-collective (independent) for ease of use, be advised that performance penalties may occur, although this depends heavily on the use-case.
 For independent parallel I/O, potentially prefer using a modern version of the MPICH implementation (especially, use ROMIO instead of OpenMPI's ompio implementation).
 Please refer to the `HDF5 manual, function H5Pset_dxpl_mpio <https://support.hdfgroup.org/HDF5/doc/RM/H5P/H5Pset_dxpl_mpio.htm>`_ for more details.

+``H5_COLL_API_SANITY_CHECK``: this is a HDF5 control option for debugging parallel I/O logic (API calls).
+Debugging a parallel program with that option enabled can help to spot bugs such as collective MPI-calls that are not called by all participating MPI ranks.
+Do not use in production, this will slow parallel I/O operations down.

 Selected References